jewettaij/moltemplate/doc/doc_genpoly_lt.md

     -helix deltaphi = Optionally, rotate each monomer around it's axis by angle deltaphi (in degrees) beforehand

+    -helix-angles helix_angle_file.txt = Optionally, rotate each monomer around it's axis by specifying a list of angles contained in a file (eg "helix_angles_file.txt").
+This file contains one number per line (one line per monomer).
+Each number represents the angle of that monomer relative to the previous monomer around that axis.

     -circular keyword
        keyword must be one of these:
              "no"          The polymer is a linear chain with the two ends